Aanderson1998/Virtual-Linux-Shell/README.md

 # Virtual Linux Shell

-Operating Systems project where I created a virtual linux shell that runs in the terminal.
+Created a virtual linux shell that runs in the terminal.
 It is an sh-compatible command language interpreter that executes commands read from the standard input.

+Has internal commands implemented by virtual shell and can also perform external command execution as well